Month 9, Week 3

-- By now, your baby can sample everything the family eats, except for choking hazards, anything she's allergic to of course, and raw honey because of the danger of botulism.
+- By now, your baby can sample everything the family eats, except for choking hazards, anything they are allergic to of course, and raw honey because of the danger of botulism.

 - Make a learning game of your shopping trips.
 Count the boxes of pasta or cans of cat food as you put them in the cart.
 Talk about the colors on the signs.

-- Always belt baby into her high chair, and watch for her fingers before you buckle.
+- Always belt baby into their high chair, and watch for their fingers before you buckle.

-- Check high chair safety: Keep it at least 12 inches away from the counter so that she can't push herself off and topple over.
+- Check high chair safety: Keep it at least 12 inches away from the counter so that they can't push themselves off and topple over.

 - Never leave your baby alone in the car, even for a minute.
 Put your purse or briefcase on the back seat next to the car seat so you're not likely to forget her.

-- You know not to leave baby alone in the tub -- but she shouldn't solo anywhere in the bathroom either.
+- You know not to leave baby alone in the tub -- but they shouldn't solo anywhere in the bathroom either.
 Too many hard, slippery surfaces!